 Pastor Amos Tshenuwani Ravhura.

-The Ravhura family seem to be unconvinced that an heir to the throne should come from the Ramabulana clan.
-In the letter sent to the two Ramabulana contenders, the Ravhura lawyers state that “the majority of the traditional leaders (‘the chiefs’) including the Tshivhases, Mphaphulis and Mphephus, belong to the inferior houses.
+The Ravhura Royal Family argues that the throne does not belong to the Ramabulana clan.
+In a letter sent to the two Ramabulana contenders last year, the Ravhura lawyers state that “the majority of the traditional leaders (‘the chiefs’) including the Tshivhases, Mphaphulis and Mphephus, belong to the inferior houses.
 King Piet Lukhevhedzhane Ravhura was ‘demoted’ and placed under the jurisdiction of Tshivhase by the colonialists because he refused to attend a meeting of the chiefs arranged by the colonialists in 1879”.

 The late Piet Lukhevhedzhane Ravhura is the father of Greyfish Mbulaheni Lifhadi Mukapu Ravhura, who in turn fathered Pastor Amos Tshenuwani Mukapu Ravhura.
 When the Nhlapo Commission investigated the royal lineages in 2009, the Ravhura family also made presentations.
-The commission came to the conclusion that the kingship was vested in the Ramabulana clan.
+The commission concluded that the kingship was vested in the Ramabulana clan.

 Anton van Zyl has been with the Zoutpansberger and Limpopo Mirror since 1990.
 He graduated from the Rand Afrikaans University (now University of Johannesburg) and obtained a BA Communications degree.
 He is a founder member of the Association of Independent Publishers.